EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 #### MPPT
 State, in which the circuit operates as a maximum power point tracking solar charge controller driving a 2V LED load.
 The circuit enters this state when the user either presses the MPPT button on the circuit or on the phone (as mentioned in the *Controlling the circuit over the phone* section).
 This charge controller operates as follows:
 * The circuit reads the solar panel and battery voltages, the solar panel output current and power (*read_data* function).
-* Then the circuit decides on which substate to enter (*mode_select* function).
+* Then, the circuit decides on which substate to enter (*mode_select* function).
 There are five different substates given below:

    1. ***no_bat***.
 This is the substate entered when the measured battery voltage is lower than the minimum one (1.6V).
 In such case, both      the buck converter and the loads are off, waiting for an appropriate battery to be connected.